 What Is A “Christmas Movie?”

-This line of reasoning can be applied to films that no one would argue against being a Christmas film.
-Take my all time favourite festive flick – It’s a Wonderful Life.
-Usually at near the top if not at the top of a lot of Christmas film lists…. but why?
+This line of reasoning can be applied to films that no one would argue against being a Christmas film too.
+Take my all time favourite festive flick, It’s a Wonderful Life.
+Usually at near the top of, if not at the top of a lot of Christmas film lists…. but why?
 The opening of the film and the end are set in and around Xmas sure, but the majority of the story has absolutely nothing to do with the silly season at all.
-George Bailey thinking life would be better of he was dead is a story that could’ve been told any time of the year, not specifically Christmas.
-Yes it being (hardly) set at Christmas gives it a little lift, a bit more gravitas.
-But the core of the plot and meaning behind it – that could’ve been told in the Spring and still got the same message across right?
+George Bailey thinking life would be better if he were dead is a story that could’ve been told any time of the year, not specifically Christmas.
+Yes, it being (hardly) set at Christmas gives it a little lift, a bit more gravitas, I guess.
+But the core of the plot and meaning behind it, that could’ve been told in the Spring and still got the same message across right?

 Seriously, What Is A Christmas Movie?

 Of course, there are films that are not only set at Christmas but also have a plot that is cemented in the festive season.
 Miracle on 34th Street as an example.
 It’s a film about a man trying to prove his is the real Santa Claus.
 It’s kind of hard to get a more Christmasy film than that.
 You can change the setting, but the plot is still about someone proving they are the real Santa.
 But what about something that features the real Santa but is hardly set at Christmas at all?
 I present the short animated film Father Christmas from 1991 based on the books by Raymond Briggs, the man behind another all time Christmas classic, The Snowman.
 Have you ever seen Father Christmas? (the short film not the real dude).
 It basically tells the story of what Santa does the rest of the year when it’s not Christmas.
 For those not in the know, he goes on holiday and says “bloomin'” a lot.
 It’s a film about Father Christmas that has little to do with Christmas itself… yet it’s a definite ‘Christmas classic’.